-Step Task Responsibility Guidance and tools 3 Preliminary assessment and recording of the find 3.1 In a minority of cases, the archaeologist/Aboriginal heritage consultant may determine from the photographs that no site inspection is required because no heritage constraint exists for the project (e.g. the item is not a 'relic', a 'heritage item' or an 'Aboriginal object').
-Any such advice should be provided in writing (e.g. via email or letter with the consultant's name and company details clearly identifiable) to the Sydney Metro Project Manager.
-Archaeologist/ Aboriginal heritage consultant/ , Excavation Director Proceed to Step 8 3.2 Arrange site access for the archaeologist/Aboriginal heritage consultant to inspect the item as soon as practicable.
-In the majority of cases a site inspection is required to conduct a preliminary assessment.
-Contractors Project Manager, Excavation Director 3.3 Subject to the archaeologist/Aboriginal heritage consultant's assessment, work may recommence at a set distance from the item.
-This is to protect any other archaeological material that may exist in the vicinity, which may have not yet been uncovered.
-Existing protective fencing established in Step 1.2 may need to be adjusted to reflect the extent of the newly assessed protective area.
-No works are to take place within this area once established.
-Archaeologist/ Aboriginal heritage consultant Contractors Project Manager, Excavation Director 3.4 The archaeologist/Aboriginal heritage consultant may provide advice after the site inspection and preliminary assessment that no heritage constraint exists for the project (e.g. the item is not a 'relic' or a 'heritage item' or an 'aboriginal item'.
-Any such advice should be provided in writing (e.g. via email or letter with the consultant's name and company details clearly identifiable) to the Metro Project Manager.
-Archaeologist/ Aboriginal heritage consultant/ Contractors Project Manager, Excavation Director Proceed to Step 8 Refer to Appendix 1 (Identifying heritage items) Note that: a relic is evidence of past human activity which has local or State heritage significance.
-It may include items such as bottles, utensils, remnants of clothing, crockery, personal effects, tools, machinery and domestic or industrial refuse an Aboriginal object may include a shell midden, stone tools, bones, rock art or a scarred tree a "work", building or standing structure may include tram or train tracks, kerbing, historic road pavement, fences, sheds or building foundations.
+Step Task Responsibility Guidance and tools 3 Preliminary assessment and recording 3.1 Occasionally, the Excavation Director, archaeologist or Aboriginal cultural heritage consultant may determine from the photographs provided at Step 2.1 that it is not necessary to inspect the item because no heritage constraint exists for the project (for example the item is not an Aboriginal object or archaeological relic).
+This advice should be provided in writing (for example via email or letter with the consultant's name and company clearly identifiable) to the Sydney Metro Project Manager, Environment Manager and Senior Heritage Advisor.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant Proceed to Step 7 3.2 Arrange access for the Excavation Director, archaeologist or Aboriginal cultural heritage consultant to inspect the item as soon as practicable.
+In most cases, a site inspection is required to conduct a preliminary assessment.
+Contactor's Project Manager / Excavation Director 3.3 Subject to the Excavation Director, archaeologist or Aboriginal cultural heritage consultant's assessment, work may recommence at a set distance from the item.
+This is to protect any other archaeological evidence that may exist in the vicinity, which may have not yet been uncovered.
+The 'no-go zone' established in Step 1.2 may need to be adjusted to reflect the area of archaeological potential, as determined by the Excavation Director, archaeologist or Aboriginal cultural heritage consultant.
+Excavation Director, archaeologist or Aboriginal cultural heritage consultant / Contractor's Project Manager 3.4 Has the item been damaged or harmed?
+If yes, record the incident in the Incident Management System.
+Implement any additional reporting requirements related to the planning approval and CEMP where relevant Contractor's Project Manager / Excavation Director, archaeologist or Aboriginal cultural heritage consultant 3.5 Can the work avoid further impact to the item?
+Project Manager to confirm with Sydney Metro Environment Manager.
+Contractor's Project Manager